AJ2O/aws-whitepapers-summary/Migrations/ctmm.md

   - The organiztion is now effectively providing IaaS-based services as part of an ITaaS delivery organization

 # Optimization Stage
+To reach the **optimization** stage, means that the organization has successfully migrated all targeted application workloads and is efficiently managing the AWS environment and service delivery process.
+This stage is an ongoing loop that focuses on optimizing existing processes by lowering costs, improving service, and extending AWS value deeper into the organization.

+## Challenges and Barriers
+- **Optimize costs**
+  - AWS and third-party providers frequently release new features and services, including various discounting/consumption-based models that can be evaluated for efficacy within the organization
+- **Optimize operation services**
+  - Need to continuously improve the service delivery model for provisioning, change control, and managing the environment
+  - AWS and third-party solutions can be evaluated to improve automation
+- **Optimize application services**
+  - Need to continuously improve the application services used to build and enhance applications
+  - AWS and third-party solutions can be evaluated for further optimization
+- **Optimize enterprise services**
+  - Organizations are constantly challenged to seek SaaS solutions as opposed to hosted solutions
+  - AWS and third-party solutions innovate at a rapid pace, providing new services that can simplify enterprise services, such as:
+    - Managed databases
+    - Virtual desktop
+    - Email
+    - Document management

+## Transformation Activities
+- **Implement a continuous cost optimization process**
+  - Designated resources from the CCoE or IT Finance teams must be trained to support an ongoing process using AWS or third-party cost-management tools to assess cost and optimize savings
+- **Implement a continuous operation management optimization process**
+  - Evaluate ongoing advancements in AWS services and third-party tools to pursue continuous improvement
+- **Implement a continuous application service optimization process**
+  - Evaluate ongoing advancements in AWS services and third-party tools to pursue continuous improvement
+  - Use fully managed application services where possible for significant value in new application development
+- **Implement a continuous enterprise service optimization process**
+  - Evaluate ongoing advancements in AWS services and third-party tools to achieve ease-of-use and enterprise-grade security, without the maintenance overhead

+## Outcomes and Maturity
+- **Optimized cost savings**
+  - There is an ongoing process and team focusted on continually reviewing AWS usage and identifying cost-reduction opportunities
+- **Optimized operations management process**
+  - There is an ongoing process to routinely evaluate AWS and third-party tools to identify ways to improve the efficiency and effectiveness of the current operations management process
+- **Optimized application development process**
+  - There is an ongoing process to routinely evaluate AWS and third-party tools to identify ways to improve the efficiency and effectiveness of the current application architecture and development process
+- **Optimized enterprise services**
+  - There is an ongoing process to routinely evaluate AWS and third-party management enterprise offerings to improve the delivery, security, and management of services offered throughout the organization

 # Conclusion
+The CTMM provides organizations with ways to anticipate the early challenges of cloud migration, become familiar with the mitigation strategies, and successfully derive value from cloud adoption.

 # References
 - [Whitepaper](https://d1.awsstatic.com/whitepapers/AWS-Cloud-Transformation-Maturity-Model.pdf)